Expose services of type LoadBalancer¶

 Deploy the Citrix ADC CPX for

-microservices using the following commands:kubectl create -f cpx.yaml -n tier-2-adc kubectl create -f hotdrink-secret.yaml -n tier-2-adc
+hotdrink,colddrink, andguestbookmicroservices using the following commands:kubectl create -f cpx.yaml -n tier-2-adc kubectl create -f hotdrink-secret.yaml -n tier-2-adc -

 Deploy three types of

-beverage microservices using the following commands:kubectl create -f team_hotdrink.yaml -n team-hotdrink kubectl create -f hotdrink-secret.yaml -n team-hotdrink
+hotdrinkbeverage microservices using the following commands:kubectl create -f team_hotdrink.yaml -n team-hotdrink kubectl create -f hotdrink-secret.yaml -n team-hotdrink -

 Deploy the

-beverage microservice using the following commands:kubectl create -f team_colddrink.yaml -n team-colddrink kubectl create -f colddrink-secret.yaml -n team-colddrink
+colddrinkbeverage microservice using the following commands:kubectl create -f team_colddrink.yaml -n team-colddrink kubectl create -f colddrink-secret.yaml -n team-colddrink -

 Deploy the

-microservice using the following commands:kubectl create -f team_guestbook.yaml -n team-guestbook
+guestbookmicroservice using the following commands:kubectl create -f team_guestbook.yaml -n team-guestbook -

 Log on to the Tier-1 Citrix ADC to verify that configuration is not pushed from the Citrix ingress controller before automating the Tier-1 Citrix ADC.